TheMottoRw/TheMottoRw/README.md

 ### Hi I am Roger MANZI 👋
-I am full stack engineer based in Kigali,Rwanda with over 5 years of experience in secure software development and hands on skills in cyber security vulnerability assessment and penetration testing aims to always learn and acquire new skills, very passionate in web,mobile application development.
+I am Senior Full Stack Engineer based in Kigali,Rwanda with over 5 years of experience in secure software development and hands on skills in cyber security vulnerability assessment and penetration testing aims to always learn and acquire new skills, very passionate in web,mobile application development.